seahorn/seahorn/README.md

 # About #

 <a href="http://seahorn.github.io/">SeaHorn</a> is an automated analysis framework for LLVM-based languages.
+LLVM version is 3.8.

 # License #